 Sometimes your book needs a completely different kind of binding.
-For books that truly lay flat, that can be folded back on themselves, you can use a “punch and bind” style.
+For books that truly lay flat or that can be folded back on themselves, you can use a “punch and bind” style

 For instance, school notebooks have holes punched down the side of the stacked pages, then a wire is spiraled through the holes, holding the pages together.
 That’s called a spiral-bound book.

-Another similar style is comb bound books, and this style also allows you to add or remove pages.
+Another similar book binding type is comb-bound books, and this style also allows you to add or remove pages.
 For comb-binding, the pages are stacked and punched with a rectangular hole down the side.
-Then a plastic “comb* is threaded into the holes.
+Then a plastic “comb” is threaded into the holes.

-Comb bound cookbooks are popular because you can open them to a specific page and know that the book will stay open there while you go about your preparation.
+Comb-bound cookbooks are popular because you can open them to a specific page and know that the book will stay open there while you go about whatever else you’re doing.

-This is just a peek into the world of different kinds of bindings.
+This is just a peek into the world of different book binding types.
 Books with special purposes often demand special production, and that’s when these binding styles can come in handy.
 If you’re curious about the additional cost, or the benefits and drawbacks of various kinds of bindings, ask your printer’s customer service rep.